fam007e/fun007/ArchInstallScript/README.md

 - Automatic timezone and keyboard layout detection
 - GRUB bootloader installation and theming
 - New: Configuration file generation for semi-interactive installation
-- New: Semi-interactive installation using JSON configuration
+- New: Semi-interactive installation using JSON configuration so install `jq`

 ## Prerequisites